Word@Work, Let God's Word energise your working day!

 Matthew 28:20

-Starting is easy, but finishing well is hard.
-The Great Commission started with Jesus commanding the apostles to make disciples wherever they went.
-That was their desire: after Pentecost they were so vibrant in their gospel witness that they could not stop talking about Jesus.
-As time went on and churches were formed, this last part of the Commission would be essential.
+Starting is easy, but finishing well is hard (2 Timothy 4:7-8).
+Jesus commanded the apostles to make disciples wherever they went (Matthew 28:19).
+After Pentecost, that was their desire.
+Impelled by the Holy Spirit, they were so vibrant in their gospel witness that they could not stop talking about Jesus (Acts 4:20).
+As time went on and churches were formed, this last part of the Commission would be essential – for them to teach the new disciples what Jesus taught them … as the Holy Spirit reminded them and explained the meaning of what Jesus said (John 14:25-26).

 Pages